valerioferretti92/parking-management-api/README.md

 - **Retrieve** the list of tickets, invoices and parkings.

 ### Dependencies
+There two provided ways to run this application: it can either be deployed on localhost or it can be deployed on a kubernetes cluster.

-The application assumues that a MongoDB instance is running on the same machine where the backend runs and listening to default port 27017.
+When deploying on localshost, the application assumues that a MongoDB instance is running on the same machine where the backend runs and listening to default port 27017.
 For more information about mongoDB setup follow [Mongo installation guide](https://docs.mongodb.com/manual/installation/).
 A possible improvement could be dockerization to avoid introducing dependencies.

+When deploying on kubernetes, it is necessary to make sure that kubctl is properly configured to manage the desired cluster.
+The kubernetes deployment files will open the port 30280 on all nodes of the cluster.
+The application will be reachable at NodeIp:30280.

-### How to compile, run and test
+### How to compile and run on localhost
 To clone, compile and run, issue the following commands:
 ```
 $ git clone https://github.com/valerioferretti92/parking-management-api.git